rhettpilcher/Flappy-Pong/README.md

 ## Summary

 Flappy Pong is a mobile game prototype I made with the goal of familiarizing myself with mobile game development, specifically in Unity.
 I wanted to learn exactly how to implement ad serving and IAP.
-I went above and beyond by designing many bonus mechanics and upgrades including:
+I went above and beyond by designing many bonus mechanics, upgrades, and systems including:
 - power ups
 - bonus gameplay boosters like cannons
 - cosmetic skins, trails and background themes